-Gwinnett Environmental Heritage Center Trails is a 1.7 mile lightly trafficked loop trail located near Buford, GA that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible year-round.
+Gwinnett Environmental Heritage Center Trails is a 1.9 mile lightly trafficked out and back trail located near Buford, GA that features a lake and is good for all skill levels.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash